wp-plugins/buddypress-foaf/readme.txt

 == Changelog ==

+= 2.3 =
+* adding "add as friend" button below the users suggested as friends (thanks to maddogmcewan)

 = 2.2 =
 * little bug fixed: Own user could be shown as potential friend if a user does not have friends yet